sjb3d/caldera/README.md

 ## Features

-- Render graph implementation over Vulkan, for ease of use
+- Render graph implementation over Vulkan, featuring:
   - Automatic memory allocation of temporary buffers and images
   - Automatic placement of barriers and layout transitions
 - Makes use of [spark](https://github.com/sjb3d/spark) to manage Vulkan commands and extensions